knowing. choosing. wishing.

-But there’s another defining feature about our present day and age: we are not doing enough to translate our knowledge into action.
-We don’t question enough what it (really) means to advocate sustainability.
+But there is another defining feature about our present day and age: we are not doing enough to translate our knowledge into action.
+We do not question enough what it (actually) means to advocate sustainability.
 We are not harnessing our desire for a better future to a sufficient extent to bridge the gap between our conflicts here and now.

 How are we driving sustainable development forward?
 What is important, what can I and what must I, my organisation, ‘politics’ or ‘someone’ change?
 What needs to be done and what can be done faster?
-What is realistic and what isn’t in Germany, the ‘land of sustainability’?
+What is realistic and what is not in Germany, the ‘land of sustainability’?

 These are the topics we want to discuss with you in forums and networks and through direct exchanges of opinion and presentations at the Annual Conference plenary session.